 XFLAG produced banner ads targeted to these dormant users, increasing click-through rates by 20%.
 It also ran an app reengagement campaign that automatically loaded the game when a user who had already installed the app clicked on an ad, capitalizing on their moments of interest.

-XFLAG managed ads effectively and efficiently with AdWords—and it paid off.
+XFLAG managed ads effectively and efficiently with Google Ads6—and it paid off.
 The company saw an ROAS of above 100% over a period of 30 days among returning dormant users; the reengagement strategy also succeeded in contributing to profits.
 Here's the full case study:

 What Japanese marketers can learn from mobile game makers